champ-cargosystems-gmbh/cargojson.champ.aero/README.md

 - Manifest
 - Airmail

-cargoJSON can and will be extendible to cover the progress in the industry in terms of data coverage and technologies.
+cargoJSON(™) can and will be extendible to cover the progress in the industry in terms of data coverage and technologies.

 ## Quickintroduction

-To demonstrate the use of cargoJSON we use a Flight Status Request as an example.
+To demonstrate the use of cargoJSON(™) we use a Flight Status Request as an example.

 The Cargo Canonical message containing the request is handled in the structure provided by the class: